elevate-agency-data/set-up/README.md

 :heavy_check_mark: If the command ran without any error, please restart your computer and continue below :+1:

-:x: If you encounter an error message (or if you see some text in red in the window), please **contact a consultant**

 ### Windows 10

 #### Install WSL 1